reeganviljoen/jmeter-ruby/README.md

 ```

 ## Roadmap

-This work is being sponsored by Flood IO.
+This project is not being sposred by anyone curently but is being maintained.
 Get in touch with us if you'd like to be involved.

 ## Contributing